OmicsWorkflows/KNIME_docker_vnc/README.md

 The current docker image version is built using KNIME 4.7.7, see [the list of used programs below](https://github.com/OmicsWorkflows/KNIME_docker_vnc#list-of-used-programs-and-extensions-and-the-respective-licences).

+For the frequently asked questions, please check [FAQ](#frequently-asked-questions) part of the documentation.

 ## Prebuild Docker Images Usage

 This chapter explains how to run Docker image on your machine.